 Greece is widely known for its fascinating beauty and interesting history.
 Sandy beaches, countless islands, ancient archaeological sites, and a Mediterranean climate make Greece a great tourist destination in Europe.
-Here are Greece fun things to do and attractions to visit.

 - The Acropolis